 Application and Software that can aid you in Site Analysis

-The softwares mentioned below will be very helpful to provide you with as much information as possible when online.
+The software mentioned below will be very helpful to provide you with as much information as possible when online.

 Energy Plus is a building energy simulation program that can help you model building energy and water use in the buildings.